cullingsj/Portfolio/README.md

 - Compilers
   - Worked in a team of 3 to develop a compiler for Tiny Basic

+- Machine Learning
+  - Worked in a team of 4 to implement multi-layer feedforward neural networks, stacked auto-encoders, the radial basis function, and the Naive Bayes algorithm.
+  *See Machine Learning*

 ## Robotics
 - Robot Vision
   - Developed control software for university robots to complete specific tasks.